 - 21% of HR Managers giving less feedback to unsuccessful applicants than before the pandemic as opposed to 14% giving more feedback than before – resulting in poor mental health stemming from the uncertainty and the lack of communication.

-Mikaela added that workplaces need to have open conversations and address the elephant in order create greater awareness and understanding and to come up with the right solutions in tackling mental health – as individuals and as a society for the long-term.
+Mikaela added that workplaces need to have open conversations and address the elephant in the room in order create greater awareness and understanding, and to come up with the right solutions in tackling mental health – as individuals and as a society for the long-term.

 She runs customised wellness and wellbeing workshops; some of the tips from her empathy toolkit include:

-- Meet your most basic needs – focus on small goals.
+- Meeting your most basic needs – focus on small goals.
 Have a shower, go for a gentle walk, eat something nourishing

-- Tell a friend – you don’t have to share everything, but send out a ‘bat signal’ for connection
+- Telling a friend – you don’t have to share everything, but send out a ‘bat signal’ for connection

-- Joy lists – make a list and revisit this list for inspiration and do something off that list that sparks joy
+- Making joy lists – make a list and revisit this list for inspiration and do something off that list that sparks joy

-- Move your body – the connection between the mind and body is real
+- Moving your body – the connection between the mind and body is real

-- Practice gratitude – I started in lockdown and it really helped focus my mind on the good things in my life no matter how small
+- Practicing gratitude – it really helps to focus your mind on the good things in life, no matter how small

-- Meditate – use apps like Calm or Headspace if it’s new to you
+- Meditating – use apps like Calm or Headspace if it’s new to you

-- Digital detox – avoid social apps and news (set an alarm on your phone to go onto do not disturb to help you unwind before bed)
+- Digital detoxing – avoid social apps and news (set an alarm on your phone to go onto ‘do not disturb’ to unwind before bed)

-- Engage your Senses – sight, sound, smell, taste and touch
+- Engaging your senses – sight, sound, smell, taste and touch

 Indeed, the soft stuff is the hard stuff – and the most important stuff.